pwdo/FFC7-Main-Site/about/index.md

 Yes!
 Digital certificates will be emailed after the event.

 ### Can I get an official receipt?
 Sure!
 Please sign up to request the O.R. after you check in to the event.
-Please make sure you have the following information ready: Name or payee or Company Name registered at the BIR, and corresponding Tax Identification Number (TIN).
+Please make sure you have the following information ready: Name of ticketholder or Company name registered at the BIR and the corresponding Tax Identification Number (TIN).

 ### Do I need to bring my laptop?
 The Conference does not require participants to design or code on their laptops, but that is up to you.
 For the Masterclass, it is recommended.